carpentries-incubator/reproducible-ml-workflows/episodes/introduction.md

 ## Challenges with reproducible hardware accelerated environments

 What are possible challenges of reproducible hardware accelerated environments?
-If you are using GPUs for a machine learing application, what challenges have you run into with running your code?
+If you have used GPUs for a machine learning application, what challenges have you run into with running your code?

 ::: solution